Gifts, Prizes, Awards and Gift Cards

 Emerson College wants supervisors to find meaningful ways to recognize faculty, staff, and student workers while also complying with IRS regulations.
 (Note: Staff compensation concerns are best directed to Human Resources to ensure equity and adherence to the College’s compensation plan.)
 If you use tangible awards/gifts to recognize employees, you will avoid the “red tape” of reporting taxable income.
 College faculty and staff are, therefore, encouraged to reward employees and student workers with tangible property items, rather than gift cards or gift certificates.
 For example: Student A has done great work for a department all year long.
 To reward this performance, the department wants to express its appreciation to the student at the end of the academic year.

 - Non-taxable: The department purchases a $20 book from Amazon.com for the student.
-No Gift Prize or Award Form to file.
+No Gift Prize or Award Form (Word file) to file.

 Cross References to Related Policies